 Fatigue, intoxication, or general irresponsibility exhibited by train conductors has also been a known cause of railroad accidents.

 Outside of the train itself, the railroad company is expected to maintain all other aspects that could affect train safety.
-These include ensuring maintenance of the tracks themselves.
+These include ensuring the maintenance of the tracks themselves.

 It also means ensuring that train crossing areas are marked clearly and properly and that all crossing gates and lights are functioning at peak performance.